bigmoves/quickslice/docs/guides/joins.md

 ## DID Joins

-DID joins connect records by their author's identity.
-Every record has a `did` field identifying who created it.
+DID joins connect records by author identity.
+Every record has a `did` field identifying its creator.
 Quickslice generates `{CollectionName}ByDid` fields to find related records by the same author.

 ### Example: Author Profile from a Status